rocky-linux/documentation/docs/guides/backup/mirroring_lsyncd.md

 systemctl start lsyncd
 ```

-If no errors appear after executing this command, check the status of the service, just to ensure:
+If no errors appear after executing this command, check the status of the service just to ensure:

 ```bash
 systemctl status lsyncd
 ```

-If it shows the service running, use tail to see the ends of the two log files, and ensure everything shows up OK:
+If it shows the service running, use tail to see the ends of the two log files and ensure everything shows up OK:

 ```bash
 tail /var/log/lsyncd.log
 tail /var/log/lsyncd-status.log
 ```

-Assuming that this all looks correct, navigate to the `/home/[user]` directory, where `[user]` is a user on the computer and create a file there with *touch*.
+Assuming that this all looks correct, navigate to the `/home/[user]` directory, where `[user]` is a computer user, and create a file there with *touch*.

 ```bash
 touch /home/[user]/testfile